Why is my AWS Glue job failing with the error "Exit status: -100. Diagnostics: Container released on a *lost* node"?

 Last updated: 2021-08-05

 My AWS Glue 1.0 or 0.9 job failed with the following error: "Exit status: -100.
 Diagnostics: Container released on a *lost* node."

-If your data source is JDBC, see My AWS Glue job fails with lost nodes while migrating a large dataset from Amazon RDS to Amazon S3.
+If your data source is JDBC, see Why does my AWS Glue job fail with lost nodes when I migrate a large data set from Amazon RDS to Amazon S3?
 If your data source is Amazon Simple Storage Service (Amazon S3), use one or more of the following methods to resolve lost node errors.

 Add more data processing units (DPUs)

 By default, AWS Glue jobs have 10 DPUs and use the Standard worker type.
 One DPU is reserved for the application master.
 Before adding more DPUs, consider the following:

 - Adding more DPUs helps only if the job workload is parallelized.
 If you're not partitioning the data appropriately, the data isn't distributed to the new nodes, and you receive lost node errors.
 For more information, see Determine the optimal DPU capacity.

 - In some cases, large files can consume too many resources on a node, which reduces the effectiveness of parallelizing the job workload.
 To mitigate this problem, be sure that large files are in a splittable format.
 For more information, see Best practices to scale Apache Spark jobs and partition data with AWS Glue.

 - The longer a job runs, the more logs that the job writes to disk.
 If logs are causing the disk space problem, adding more DPUs doesn't help.
 In some cases, lost node errors are caused by both excessive logging and disk spills.

 - Check logs and the glue.ALL.jvm.heap.usage Amazon CloudWatch metric to identify memory-consuming executors.
 If some executors are consuming more memory than others, data skew might be causing the error.